toshimitsu-o/MyWuffAR/README.md

 # MyWuffAR
 AR iPhone app to interact with a virtual pet.
-A few main features are prototyped.
+Prototypes of some main features were developed using Unity and deployed via Xcode.
 ## Design Document
 [Design Document PDF](MyWuffARDesignDocument.pdf)
 ## MyWuffAR Unity projects